 - Have a current New Jersey EMT and Heath Care Provider CPR certification

-- Have worked as an EMT for at least one year
+- Have worked at least one year as an EMT or demonstrate appropriate experience for enrollment

 PMD course enrollment requires successful completion of:

-- Completion of all developmental English and math courses.
+- College-entry level competency in English and Math - Completion of any required developmental English and Math courses.

 - Acquisition of hospital sponsorship from a New Jersey Department of Health approved Mobile Intensive Care Unit Hospital.